PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-12 05:42:48
+Last updated: 2024-04-12 05:45:10
-Random Quote: Stop crying.
-Remember?
-Crying makes you ugly and weak. - Dayanara Diaz
+Random Quote: Talkin' to you was one of the best parts of my whole year. - Fezco